 - Most come from the Sanskrit language, but they are considered a direct translation.

 - The sounds of the language are only coincidental to the meaning in language.

 The Truth Seekers Guide to Mantras and Sutras

 The discovery and development of mantras pre-dates written history.
 So, no one can say for sure who or how they found or developed.
 Almost all historians agree that Hinduism’s Brahmin priests are the first to compile and use the Vedic oral tradition’s secrets.
 These priests used them in their priestly duties to maintain the cosmos and religious order (Rta or dharma).

 Eventually, these powerful words and phrases became known to the general population.
-What’s important is that they understood the power of words.
+People began to understand the power of words.
 And they learned and how they shape reality.
 Thus, making them tools of consciousness to raise the vibration of everyone.
-The truth seekers guide is what every serious spiritual explorer compiled.
 Consciousness is like a rainbow with many different colors that fade and overlap.

 What matters is that these tools work; they produce the desired result.
 They are like most medical treatments.
 No one knows how many medical therapies work, but we know they do.
 All one can say for sure is that there is a result when done correctly.
 Sometimes this result is experiential, and sometimes it is also physical.